theelbster/github-semantic-version/README.md

 ### 6. Usage

 As automation related to your code and publishing to the world can sometimes be scary, `github-semantic-version` operates with an _additive functionality_ philosophy.

+To indicate you are in a CI environment, the CI envvar must be defined.
+It doesn't matter what the value is.

 #### Options